christophihl/startupengineer/content/_repos/dat_sci_2/10_ml_h2o_II.md

 3. run AutoML specifying the stopping criterion
 4. View the leaderboard
 5. Predicting using Leader Model
-5. Save the leader model-->
+5. Save the leader model